leah-mungai/leah---OBELiX/data/README.md

 - `./np_cifs`: Standardized cif files with rounded partial occupancies --> replace with ./rand_np_cifs in scripts

 ## Scripts
+All scripts are in the `scripts` directory.
+They are meant to be run from the `data` directory.
 - `preprocessing.py`: Adds paper information, process data to be compatible with DAVE
 - `compare_xlsx.py`: Script to compare two excel files since the raw dataset is an excel file.
 Usage: `python compare_xlsx.py OLD_FILE NEW_FILE`
 - `get_mp_entries.py`: script to automatically download similar cifs files from the MP